mirpo/datamatic/examples/v1/3. complex json, linked steps/README.md

-# Simple JSON generation using Ollama and LM Studio
+# Complex JSON generation with linked steps using Ollama and LM Studio

-Example shows simple JSON dataset generation using Ollama and LM Studio
+Example shows complex JSON dataset generation by linked steps using Ollama and LM Studio

 ## Requirements